-Why study worship arts and ministry at CBU?
+Why study music for worship arts and ministry at CBU?

 Learn from worship leaders